bvavra/MIDI_Accordion/bluetooth.md

 nextTitle: Power
 ---

-[//]: # (This will be the tutorial for communicating the MIDI data via bluetooth.
-This, coupled with using a battery pack, will make the accordion "wireless".)

 Now that we've established a MIDI connection over the USB wire, let's take it one step further and send the data over bluetooth instead so that the accordion can be played wirelessly.

 ### Goal